Chief of the Army Staff (Nepal)

-The Chief of the Army Staff (COAS) (नेपालको प्रधानसेनापति), informally known as Chief Sa'ab (चिफ सा'ब), is the commander and highest-ranking officer of the Nepalese Armed Forces.
+The Chief of the Army Staff (COAS) (नेपालको प्रधानसेनापति), informally known as Chief Sa'ab (चिफ सा'ब), is the chief commander of the Nepalese Army.

 The Chief of Army Staff is the Chief of the Nepalese Army and reports to the Ministry of Defense.
 The appointment is constitutionally subjected to be for three years or up to 61 years of age whichever is earlier.
 The seat of Chief of Army Staff is in Bhadrakali, Kathmandu.
-The current Chief of Army Staff is General Prabhu Ram Sharma, since 9 September 2021.
+The current Chief of Army Staff is General Ashok Raj Sigdel, since 9 September 2024.
 The Chief of Army Staff also holds the honorary rank of General of the Indian Army.

 History

 The Kajis of Gorkha Kingdom (later Kingdom of Nepal) carried the functions of army chief.
 In the 19th century, Mukhtiyar Bhimsen Thapa was the first person to use Commander-in-Chief as the title of army chief.
 During the Rana dynasty, the post of army chief was hereditary.
-In 1979, General Singha Pratap Shah was raised with the title of Chief of Army Staff (COAS) instead of Commander-in-Chief (C-in-C).
+In 1979, General Singha Bahadur Basnyat was raised with the title of Chief of Army Staff (COAS) instead of Commander-in-Chief (C-in-C).
 Since then, COAS is the title of army chief of Nepalese Army.
 Since 1950, it has been tradition for the President of India to award the chief of the Nepalese Army with the honorary rank of General of the Indian Army.